Build-Week-Secret-Family-Recipe/Marketing/README.md

 1st Draft Pushed.

-Home / About still need to be differentiated

-New image for
+New image for Title-Container added

-Stretch: Add Contact Page
+Stretch: Contact Page added

+To do:

+Flesh out About and Contact pages

+Refine accessibility

+Compare against MVP requirements